For what seems to be eons, people have believed in ferocious entities in some form, akin to demons, devils and the like - something to be feared.

 Everyone battles their own demons, of sorts, as it's been said.
 And there is basis for why this idea exists.
 We have the ability to produce thought forms that are dark and distorted.

-Yes, we view demons and the demonic a bit differently than most.
 We know that thought forms are powerful and can be allowed to alter one's own reality through the creation of mental constructs.
-Some equate the entertaining of negative thoughts with demon possession, implying that the evil thoughts, themselves, are the demons that bind with the mind being 'the devil' that creates and empowers them.
+Some equate the entertaining of negative thoughts with demon possession, implying that the evil thoughts, themselves, are the demons that bind.
+The mind is 'the devil' that creates and empowers demonic thinking.

 One might also contend that, in a metaphoric sense, fallen thoughts are the equivalent to legends of fallen angels (allegorically speaking, angels can represent a higher, more pure thought form or truth).
 Although this seems odd, the mind is powerful.

-When one explores negative thinking more deeply, recognizing that what a person believes is what he or she becomes, it's easier to understand that what some may call demons are actually destructive, hurtful people - reprobate, angry, disembodied people: negative ghosts.
+When we recognize that what a person believes is what he or she becomes, it's easier to understand that what some may call demons are actually destructive, hurtful people - even reprobate, angry, disembodied people: negative ghosts.

-Ghosts an be trapped in emotional and mental darkness.
+Ghosts can be tangled up in emotional and mental trauma.
 They are people who have not moved, after death of the body, beyond the world of form and unto awareness of their deeper being.
 They have not yet found light, peace and joy, remaining earthbound spirits for varying reasons.

 The frightening and eerie behavior of some ghosts often confuses or tricks people into believing they are witnessing non-human entities, demons.
 But ghosts that exhibit an evil demeanor are often capable of manipulating the environment and, sometimes, altering their appearance.
 They may choose to look demonic, dark, have red eyes, curse god, etc. In other words, some ghosts are so sick that they will pretend to be whatever might frighten the living.